ToxPuro/tiralabra/documentation/testing_document.md

 50000_train.png includes training plot with training size of 50000 and validation of 10000.
 Number of epochs was 15 It took 50 minutes to train, training accuracy 99.4% and validation accuracy of 98.4%

-I noticed that after the first epoch it started to overfit so the best accuracy is with 50000 and epoch of 1.

 Batch size was 50 for both of them